 - Please use the following template: DBIS Group template

-- Please use the following template for Microsoft Word (last updated 2017-07-17): isthesis Word template
+- Please use the following template for Microsoft Word: isthesis Word template

-- Alternatively you can use the newly developed LaTeX template (last updated 2017-07-17): isthesis LaTeX template
+- Alternatively you can use LaTeX template: isthesis LaTeX template

 - There is no special template.
 Please ask your supervisor.